internetarchive/bookreader/README.md

 https://github.com/internetarchive/bookreader

 IIIF (http://iiif.io)
-See `BookReaderDemo/demo-iiif.html` to see an example of how to load a IIIF manifest in BookReader.
+See `BookReaderDemo/demo-iiif.html` to see an example of how to load an IIIF manifest in BookReader.

 ## Target Devices